Madhubani painting or Mithila art is a 2500-year-old Indian art form having its origin in the Mithila region of Bihar and Nepal.

 How are Madhubani paintings made?

-Artists use bright colours extracted from natural dyes in these paintings.
+Artists use bright colors extracted from natural dyes in these paintings.
 They are created using fingers, twigs, matchsticks and even pen nibs in modern times.
 It is difficult to spot any blank space in these paintings.
 Rice paste is used to make outlines of the framework.
 The border is usually enhanced with geometric and floral patterns.

 Popular Themes and Designs

 The figures depicted through these paintings have protruding fish-like eyes and pointed noses.
-Themes revolve around Hindu deities and natural elements such as bamboo tree, parrot, turtle, fish sun, moon, and lotus.
-Artists also draw complex geometric patterns to delineate love, devotion, and prosperity.
+Themes revolve around Hindu deities and natural elements such as bamboo tree, parrot, turtle, fish sun, moon and lotus.
+Artists also draw complex geometric patterns to delineate love, devotion and prosperity.
 These paintings depict ritual content for special occasions, ceremonies and festivals from mythology like Ramayana.